7RU7H/CTFs/TryHackMe/Hololive/Hololive-Writeup.md

 - Tie functionality of pages together
 - deepce is linpeas for docker containers
 - Chisel
-- Golang compilation netty gritty
+- Golang compilation nitty gritty
 - More Situational Awareness or may the trench that is Dunning Kroger
 - Walk the the Webserver directory on at a time before/after/due second reverse shell